microsoft/TailwindTraders-Backend/README.md

 > Note: This deployment can take up to 12 minutes.

+Please, note that **this only deploys the needed infrastructure**.
+You need to deploy the services to your infrastructure, following these [instructions](./Documents/DeploymentGuide.md)

 # Running the backend services

 Please refer to the [deployment guide](Documents/DeploymentGuide.md) for the required steps to run the backend services.